kdaily/aws-cli/proposals/pr-contrib-guide.md

 1. Bugs, documentation changes, and feature requests will be prioritized in that order.
-1. The time available to the maintainers will be considered against the complexity of the contribution.
 1. Older contributions will be selected before more recent ones.

 A maintainer must select the issue from the queue with the current highest priority.
-The prioritization of issues in the queue is dynamic, reviewed on a regular cadence, and is ultimately decided based on the maintainers' discretion.
+The prioritization of issues in the queue is reviewed on a regular cadence and is ultimately decided based on the maintainers' discretion.

 ### Review stage